SarvadnyeeGhogare/Tunable-Function-Generator/README.md

 High hardware requirement due to complete separation of control paths but complex.

 Here we implemented the second (Partially Controlled ) configuration, as it offers the best balance from the perspective of hardware control and frequency flexibility.
+So we can change frequency by having control on R with help of potentiometer.

-The formulas for frequency is prooved in attached images for sine , square and triangular wave.
+The formulas for frequency is proved in attached images for sine and square, triangular wave.

 PRACTICAL RESULTS:(Partially Controlled mode)